CMA-ES/moarchiving/README.md

 ### 1. Initialization
 The MOArchive object can be created using the `get_mo_archive` function by providing a list of objective values, a reference point, or at least the number of objectives.
-Further solutions can always be added using `add` or `add_list` methods, but the reference point cannot be changed once the instance is created.
+Further solutions can be added using `add` or `add_list` methods, but the reference point cannot be changed once the instance is created.
 A list of information strings can be provided for each element, which will be stored as long as the corresponding element remains in the archive (e.g., the x values of the element).
 At any time, the list of non-dominated elements and their corresponding information can be accessed.

 ```python